abnth/AakashTechSupport/docs/unifieddoc.rst

 - *Developer*: The developer who wants to read, change, modify or add new requirements into the existing program may need first to consult this document and update the requirements in appropriate manner so as not to change the actual purpose of the system or make the system inconsistent.
 - *User*: The user of this program reviews the diagram and the specification provided in the document and check to determine whether the software has all the suitable requirements and if the software developer has the implemented all of them.
 He can also consult the user guide in the event of any confusion for clarifications.
-- *Tester*: The tester needs this document to prepare his test cases to validate that the initial requirements of this project is actually implemented in the deliverable.
+- *Tester*: The tester needs this document to prepare his test cases to validate that the initial requirements of this project is actually implemented in the deliverables.

 Definitions, Acronyms and Abbreviations
 ---------------------------------------